 The New Economic Policy (NEP) is “bastardised” as it deviated from its goal of poverty eradication, CIMB group chief executive officer Datuk Seri Nazir Razak said.

 He said the NEP, formulated by second prime minister Tun Abdul Razak Hussein, had come a longway from a social engineering experience, which was aimed at uplifting the livelihood of the people, especially Bumiputeras.

 “But now, it (NEP) is so embedded in everything we do, in every part of government and businesses that it has become a problem.
 And every time I mention the NEP, I get blasted.”

 Many in the Government do realise the weaknesses in the implementation of policies such as NEP (now re-coated as NEM) but when it is raised, it is faced with objections.
 Often the question on the weaknesses of the implementation (and not the policy itself) is often met with claims that it is questioning the Malay rights.
 At the end of the day, the weakness in implementation remains unresolved and is left to be abused further.

 Tony Pua of PR recently suggested the removal of Bumiputera discounts for properties more than RM500,000 and rechannel that money for Malays who did not have enough money to buy properties.
 His suggestion – instead of reviewed positively (to redistribute wealth from the rich to the poor), was taken as questioning the Malay rights.
-Tony Pua at the end got a death threat and bullets in his mail.
+Tony Pua in the end got a death threat and bullets in his mail.